 Many of these categories likely include more than one disease but are useful to help group children with a similar prognosis and response to treatment.
 Also, children sometimes move to different categories during the course of their illness.

-Oligoarticular JIA is the most common form and usually affects young girls.
-It is characterized by involvement of ≤ 4 joints during the first 6 mo of disease.
-Oligoarticular JIA is further divided into 2 types: persistent (always ≤ 4 joints involved) and extended (≥ 5 joints involved after the first 6 mo of disease).
+Oligoarticular JIA is the most common form and typically affects young girls.
+It is characterized by involvement of ≤ 4 joints during the first 6 months of disease.
+Oligoarticular JIA is further divided into 2 types: persistent (always ≤ 4 joints involved) and extended (≥ 5 joints involved after the first 6 months of disease).

 Polyarticular JIA is the second most common form.
 It affects ≥ 5 joints at onset and is divided into 2 types: RF negative and RF positive.
 Typically, young girls are RF negative and have a better prognosis.
-The RF-positive type typically occurs in adolescent girls and is often similar to adult RA.
+The RF-positive type typically occurs in adolescent girls and is analogous to adult rheumatoid arthritis.
 In both types, arthritis can be symmetric and frequently involves the small joints.

 Enthesitis-related arthritis involves arthritis and enthesitis (painful inflammation at the insertion of tendons and ligaments).
-It is more common among older boys who may subsequently develop classic features of one of the spondyloarthritides such as ankylosing spondylitis or reactive arthritis.
-The arthritis tends to be in the lower extremities and asymmetric.
-The HLA-B27 allele is more common in this form of JIA.
+It is more common among older boys, and these patients may subsequently develop arthritis of their axial skeleton (sacroiliac and lumbar spine).
+Enthesitis-related arthritis tends to be in the lower extremities and asymmetric.
+The human leukocyte antigen–B27 (HLA-B27) allele is more common in this form of JIA.

 Psoriatic JIA has a bimodal age distribution.
 One peak occurs in young girls, and the other peak occurs in older males and females (who are equally affected).
-It is associated with psoriasis, dactylitis (swollen digits), nail pits, or a family history of psoriasis in a 1st-degree relative.
+It is associated with psoriasis Psoriasis Psoriasis is an inflammatory disease that manifests most commonly as well-circumscribed, erythematous papules and plaques covered with silvery scales.
+Multiple factors contribute, including... read more , dactylitis (swollen digits), nail pits, or a family history of psoriasis in a 1st-degree relative.
 Arthritis is frequently oligoarticular.